-The Legacy Club is fantastic if you’re looking for a place to enjoy some fancy drinks with great views of the city.
-Or, if you want to catch the sunset and watch the city of Vegas light up.
+The Legacy Club is fantastic if you’re looking for a place to enjoy some fancy drinks with Vegas valley views.
+Or, if you want to catch the sunset and watch the city light up.

-It’s not super crowded, so you’ll be able to have actual conversations here.
+It’s not super crowded, which makes it nice to have conversations.
 And the venue attracts a range of ages, too, so no one will feel out of place.

-I don’t know if I’d make Legacy Club my only destination for the night – unless you’re looking to take it easy.
+Now, I don’t know if I’d make it my only destination for the night – unless you’re looking to take it easy.
 But it’s a great place to stop in.
-And I like pairing the Legacy Club with Barry’s Downtown Prime (also at Circa) because you can quickly head upstairs after dinner.
+And I like pairing a visit here with Barry’s Downtown Prime (also at Circa).

-If you know in advance that you’re going to the club, it’s better to make a reservation.
+Also, if you know in advance that you’re going, it’s better to make a reservation.
 It’s usually the same price for entry-level seating as walking up and buying drinks at the bar.
 But with a reservation, you’ll have a place to sit down.
-So you won’t have to worry about limited bar seats.
+And you won’t have to worry about limited bar seating.

 As the CEO of Circa says, the Legacy Club isn’t just a downtown attraction – and I agree.
 It’s worth a trip to see it all on its own!